An easy stroll

-Yet more aisles of this vast market continue another block north to Singhaklai Road but heading left and then first right onto Tri Rat Road will see you in front of Wat Phra Kaew which, with its excellent museum and garden setting, is well worth dedicating 30 or 40 minutes to.
-Soi Sangkaew, down the north side of the temple, will take you to two low, tree-covered hills housing Wat Doi Ngum Muang and Wat Doi Chom Thong.
+Yet more aisles of this vast market continue another block north to Singhaklai Road but heading left and then first right onto Tri Rat Road will see you in front of Wat Phra Kaew which, with its excellent little museum and garden setting, is well worth dedicating 30 or 40 minutes to.
+Exiting the wat, take Soi Sangkaew immediately on the north side of the temple, which leads you up a gentle rise to the foot of a series of low, tree-covered hills, housing among other features, Wat Doi Ngum Muang and Wat Prathat Doi Chom Thong.

-If you take the back lane down the hill you’ll find your way onto leafy Kraisorrasit Road which runs parallel to the Kok River.
-You can take a slight detour at this point down any of the lanes leading north which will take you to the Kok for some picturesque river views.
+If you take the steps down the east side of the hill you’ll find yourself on Soi Chom Thong which leads downhill to leafy Kraisorasit Road paralleling the Kok River.
+You can take a slight detour at this point down any of the lanes leading north which will take you down to the Kok River for some picturesque river views.

-Coming out of the Wat continue right until you hit Uttarakit where you’ll need to turn right then left to get back onto Suksatit leading back to the clock tower.
-If you’ve done a morning walk then Destiny on the right might be a good choice to grab some lunch or if it was an afternoon stroll then a cold beer in Jedyod awaits just beyond the fancy timepiece.
+Coming out of Phra Singh continue right until you hit Uttarakit where you’ll need to turn right then left to get back onto Suksatit leading back to the clock tower.
+If you’ve done a morning walk then one of the roundabout cafes or Porchai Khao Soi might be a good choice to grab some lunch or if it was an afternoon stroll then a cold beer on Jetyod awaits beyond the fancy timepiece.

 Note a Saturday afternoon wander would also mean you could finish up at the Thanalai Walking Street market.
-Depends on how long you linger in the markets and wats but allow at least a couple of hours and potentially a whole morning or afternoon by the time you’ve added in a few drinks breaks.
+Depends on how long you linger in the markets and wats but allow at least a couple of hours and potentially a whole morning or afternoon by the time you’ve added in a few refreshment breaks.

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.